The mission of the Park Ridge Civic Orchestra is:

 For patrons of all ages and abilities, our concert venues offer ample free parking, easy accessibility, abundant dining options and nearby public transit.
 These amenities, and our budget-friendly ticket prices (kept even lower for students and seniors), have earned PRCOrchestra a special place in the cultural life of Park Ridge and the greater Chicago area.

 Founded in 1994 by Chicago Symphony Orchestra first violinist Edgar Muenzer, his wife Nancy, and a cadre of dedicated supporters, Park Ridge Civic Orchestra has become an important cultural attraction of metro Chicago’s northwest area.
-Playing at the Pickwick Theatre in historic Uptown Park Ridge for two decades and recently expanding to also include the North Shore Center for the Performing Arts in Skokie, PRCOrchestra is recognized as one of the finest professional symphonies in Illinois.
+Playing at the Pickwick Theatre in historic Uptown Park Ridge for two decades, PRCOrchestra is recognized as one of the finest professional symphonies in Illinois.
 The orchestra’s contribution to Park Ridge and the surrounding communities has been acknowledged with numerous awards, including the Governor’s Hometown Award; 10 awards from the Illinois Council of Orchestras, including “Orchestra of the Year;” the Illinois Humanities Council Studs Terkel Humanities Service Award (to Edgar and Nancy Muenzer); Pickwick Arts Award; and several Mayoral Proclamations from the City of Park Ridge.

 Highlights over the seasons include feature performances by a broad array of famous guest artists: violin virtuoso Rachel Barton Pine; the late CSO principal trumpeter Adolph Herseth; pianist Ralph Votapek; CSO principal cellist John Sharp; baritone William Warfield; CSO concertmasters Samuel Magad and Robert Chen; twin pianists Christina and Michelle Naughton; Blackhawks national anthem singer Jim Cornelison; pianist Leah Dominy; and famed harmonica virtuoso Howard Levy.